Heer Medical / Sanitator:

 As with all military organizations, Unteroffizier or non-commissioned officers kept the gears turning in all aspects of the training, personnel, and material processing in this massive organization as it grew with the demands of the war.

 This Oberfeldwebel’s Heeres Dienstanzug Model 1936 is commonplace in the halls of the Akademie.
 An Eisernes Kreuz II.
 Klasse und Allgemeines Sturmabzeichen winner in France he also wears the Verwundetenabzeichen in Silber from a wound putting him in a place off the front line, perhaps loss of an eye.
-While on his duty day he will wear standard trousers with standard Marchstiefel or shoes, cartridge belt with buckle and Schirmmütz piped in matching Dünkelblau Waffenfarben.
+While on his duty day, he will wear standard trousers with standard Marchstiefel or shoes, a cartridge belt with buckle, and Schirmmütz piped in matching Dünkelblau Waffenfarben.
 The collar Litzen are the generic war pattern instituted around 1940, they are backed and sewn to the collar.
+Highly trained medical support for all branches of the Wehrmacht was considered essential.
+Training in field settings comprised part of the course for medical officers at the Militärärztliche Akademie.
+With the Building of the German Uniform Collection.

-Sani in white fatigues:
+Sani in white fatigues, and Helmet:

 While fooling around one day, trying to figure out I guess where to use a set of work trousers, we grabbed a helmet, and there ya go, but I thought still it might work here.
 Could happen I suspect, if not in the field, maybe training, with a gray shirt and a common helmet.
+The helmet had been reworked, it had gotten very worn out, a reproduction, but an old one, just green color for some time, till I had a Medic or Sanitat uniform needing a helmet, and decals had been applied, they were less than adequate, but the color bleached out, and soon painted over, till that too was washed off with cleaners, now it has been brought back to an acceptable appearance and a fair example of a Medical Sani’s Helmets were sometime marked up.
+This helmet or Stahalam, has been used now with several of the Sanitators in the collection, and some several times.

 Unteroffizier 2. / Sanitäts-Abteilung 34 Infanterie Division 34: